docsifyjs/awesome-docsify/README.md

 - [docsify-nightly](https://github.com/sy-records/docsify-nightly) - Nightly release for docsify. @sy-records.
 - [docker-docsify-pdf](https://github.com/kernoeb/docker-docsify-pdf) - Quickly create a PDF with a table of contents and a custom cover, using Docker. [@kernoeb](https://github.com/kernoeb).
 - [WPDocsify](https://github.com/mitchell-b-chelin/WPDocsify) - A magical documentation library for WordPress.
+- :hatching_chick:[docsify-Preview](https://marketplace.visualstudio.com/items?itemName=dzylikecode.docsify-preview):penguin: - A VSCode extension for previewing docsify markdown files in VSCode.
+Supports auto-refresh, sync scroll, open the Markdown from the preview, open the preview in the default browser.:mushroom:

 ## Plugins